aarxshi/DsaGPT/README.md

-# DSAGPT - A Minimal GPT-Style Transformer from Scratch
+# DSAGPT - A Minimal GPT-Style Transformer Built from Scratch

 DSAGPT is a small transformer based language model built from scratch in PyTorch to explore how attention based models work in practice.
 The project focuses on understanding how a GPT style transformer is structured and trained by implementing each component explicitly, rather than relying on pretrained models or high-level frameworks that can hide many of the underlying details.
 The model is trained on a small dataset of DSA style question answer pairs and is designed to run quickly on modest hardware, making it suitable for learning, experimentation, and rapid iteration.